 English/ Language Arts

-ELA – English/ Language Arts are taught in Al Madina with the baseline methodology aligned with the Common Core State Standard.
-Students in KG through fifth grade would learn methodology in 3 types of reading; literature, informational text, and foundational skills.
-They would learn proper language and grammar, speaking and listening.
+ELA – English/ Language Arts are taught in Al Madina with the baseline methodology aligned with the VA S.O.L.
+State Standard.
+Students in KG through Fifth grades would be immersed in different types of fiction and non-fiction literature.
+They would learn proper language, grammar usage, speaking and listening.
 This includes conducting presentations and writing in various forms of narration including informative texts and opinion pieces.
-Teachers have the flexibility to use different content to students that would optimized their learning of the methodology.
-This would include the opportunity of exploring Islamic text and integrating Islamic Studies into ELA.
+Teachers have the flexibility to introduce a diverse literary content to their students for optimized learning.
+Teachers are also encouraged to integrate Islamic Studies in ELA and explore Islamic texts.

-Mathematics are taught in Al Madina with the baseline methodology aligned with the Common Core State Standard.
-Students in KG would start off with counting and cardinality that would expand to operations and algebraic thinking, number and operations in base ten, measurement and data, and geometry as they go through first to fifth grade.
-Students will not only learn mathematical operations, but also practicality in real-life situations as well.
-Teachers would have the flexibility of various mathematical application to real-life scenarios.
+Mathematics courses are taught in Al Madina with the baseline methodology aligned with the VA S.O.L.
+Standard.
+Students in KG starts off with counting cardinal and ordinal numbers that would expand to the 4 operations using base ten, algebraic thinking, measurements, analyzing data, geometry etc. These skills will grow and follow them as they journey through their elementary years.
+Students will not only learn mathematical operations, but will be challenged to find solutions to real life situations in which mathematical concepts apply.
 This would include integrating Islamic studies into mathematics such as the counting of various ayat in a surah in the qur’an, the understanding of proportional zakah and sadaqah, and understanding the Islamic world’s contribution of algebra.

-Social studies class in elementary grades serves as an extension of the Common Core State Standard.
-The Common Core State Standard inherently have social studies material under the ELA curriculum of reading, writing and critical thinking.
-Al Madina goes beyond the Common Core State Standard social studies in ELA and give our students specific historical and social context that not only align with Virginia’s history, but also Islamic history, history, philosophy and civics at the national and international level.
+Social studies class in elementary grades serves as an extension of the VA S.O.L.
+State Standard.
+The Common Core State Standard inherently have social studies materials under the ELA curriculum of reading, writing and critical thinking.
+Al Madina goes beyond the State Standards in social studies and gives our students specific historical and social context that not only align with Virginia’s history, but also Islamic history, U.S. history, philosophy and civics at the national and international level.

-Students at Al Madina would have the opportunity to learn, according to the State Standards, customary skills in physical and health education that which will motivate them to move regularly and treat their body well.
-Students would understand that they must keep their body well as it is a trust given by Allah.
+Students at Al Madina have the opportunity to learn, according to the State Standards, customary skills in physical and health education that which will motivate them to move regularly and treat their bodies well.
+Students are guided through textbooks and supportive resources, as it is a trust given by Allah.
 Students will learn to stay fit through the play of physical games and develop sportsmanship and cooperation by the learning of the rules of the game and displaying fair play.
 In addition to physical education, there is a component of health education that is also covered by the VA SOLs. topics include how to maintain great dental health, physical health, how to prevent bullying and preserving great family and social relationships.